mpcox/203.328/docs/unix.md

    less test_fasta_file.fna
    ```

    You can use the space bar to move down through the file, or use the up and down arrows to move – unsurprisingly – up and down through the file.
-Press ‘q’ to quit.
+Press *q* to quit.

 5. Looking at the beginning and end of a file: